Scarletsang/Dorker/README.md

 # **Dorker**

-*Dorker* is a simple tool to help you run commands inside a dockerized linux environment.
+*Dorker* enables you to run commands inside a dockerized linux environment for C/C++ development and testing.

 ## Why *Dorker*?